Sunlenca® (lenacapavir)

 In the ongoing phase 2/3 CAPELLA study that is evaluating LEN as an add-on therapy to a failing regimen in HTE PWH with multidrug resistance, significantly more participants in the LEN group than in the PBO group met the primary endpoint of a ≥0.5log10 reduction in HIV1 RNA at the end of the 14-day functional monotherapy phase (88% vs 17%, respectively; P<0.001).2

-• From BL through a median (IQR) follow-up of 165 (146–178) weeks, Grade 3 TRAEs were reported in 6 participants (8.3%), and 2 participants discontinued due to Grade 1 injection site nodules.3
+• At a median (IQR) follow-up of 165 (146–178) weeks, Grade 3 TRAEs were reported in 6 participants (8.3%), and 2 participants discontinued study drug treatment due to Grade 1 injection site nodules.3

 Real-World Data on LEN Use in HTE Individuals